YY Lam: Background

-Lam studied in Ho Fung College for his secondary school education.
+Lam studied in Free Methodist Mei Lam Primary School for primary education and Ho Fung College for his secondary school education.
 He received 3 level A grades in the Hong Kong Advanced Level Examinations in 2006, the highest grades obtainable in the examination, and was admitted into the Department of Chinese Language and Literature of The Chinese University of Hong Kong.
 He graduated in 2009 with first-class honors and subsequently obtained his Master of Philosophy degree in Chinese Language and Literature with distinction in 2011.

 Lam began his career as a private tutor in the cram school Beacon College shortly after the completion of his master's degree, which he was recruited due to a sudden death of another Chinese teacher from the school.
 Over the years Lam was widely reported having received an annual salary of over millions of Hong Kong dollars during his time with Beacon College.

 In October 2015, a competitor of Beacon College, Modern Education, released a public letter in the form of an advertisement recruiting Lam to instead be a tutor for their school, with substantial pay raise and benefits.
 Lam declined the offer instead, saying that "an extra HK$50 million, HK$80 million makes no difference" to him.